Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - repetition of gpt2-concat-mod-datasets1-iorder-rarity-all-5p5k 76682dc but using base datasets modified with text processing
 - cut estimated based on cut in 76682dc

+gpt2-concat-cbt-mod-formatting-rarity-no-cut:
+- repetition of b723054 with rarity sort instead of rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh